 Since approval of the SRIP the fund has joined Climate Action 100 as well as continuing to participate in the Scottish Responsible Investment Group adopting a collective approach.

-The fund also appointed Hermes EOS as voting and engagement partner.
+The fund continues to work with Hermes EOS as voting and engagement partner and continues to disclose details of voting and engagement activity on the fund website.